-To create the sentiment indicators, I ask the model to rate the state of the economy on a scale of -5 (worst) to 5 (best) for every year until 1925 whereby it should take the surrounding years into account for relativ judgment.
+To create the sentiment indicators, I ask the model to rate the state of the economy on a scale of -5 (worst) to 5 (best) for every year until 1925.
+For relative judgment, the surrounding years should be taken into account.
 The exact prompt is depicted above.
 However, GPT-3.5 has a limited context window of 4'096 tokens.
-This means that the model can roughly take into account the last 3'000 words when generating the next word.
-Therefore, it is not possible to use the model in one batch because the text of Thorp's (1926) book is too long.
+This means the model can roughly consider the last 3'000 words when generating the next word.
+Therefore, using the model in one batch is impossible because the text of Thorp's (1926) book is too long.
 Instead, I split the text into chunks of ten years and move forward by five years.

 Hence, I get two ratings for every year.
 The average of the two ratings is the final rating for the year.

-Prompting the model exactly the same twice, does not necessarily lead to the same output.
-This behaviour is governed by the parameter 'temperature' which controls the randomness of the output.
-With value of zero, the model becomes deterministic.
-I use the defualt value of one which leads to a more diverse output.
+Providing the model with the same prompt multiple times does not necessarily produce the same output.
+This behavior is governed by the parameter 'temperature', which controls the randomness of the output.
+With a value of zero, the model becomes deterministic.
+I use the default value of one, which leads to a more diverse output.
 To get a more robust rating, I prompt the model 20 times and take the average of the 20 ratings.
-Figure 16 shows the normalized sentiment indicator (in orange) together with one standard deviation confidence bands.
-Using everytime the same degree of randomness allows to interpret the confidence bands as a measure of uncertainty.
-Most often the model is quite confident about the state of the economy.
-However, during World War I the confidence bands become wider.
+Figure 13 shows the normalized sentiment indicator (in orange) and one standard deviation confidence bands.
+Using the same degree of randomness every time allows for the interpretation of confidence bands as a measure of uncertainty.
+Most often, the model is quite confident about the state of the economy.
+However, during World War I, confidence bands become wider.

-Moreover, I compare the created GPT sentiment indicators with real GDP growth (blue line) and the output gap (green line) calculated from the series provided by Bolt and van Zanden (2020).
-The correlation between the sentiment indicator and real GDP growth is goes from 0.23 to 0.57, and with the output gap from 0.2 to 0.53.
+Moreover, I compare the GPT sentiment indicators with real GDP growth (blue line) and the output gap (green line) calculated from the series provided by Bolt and van Zanden (2020).
+The correlation between the sentiment indicator and real GDP growth ranges from 0.23 to 0.57 for the countries under consideration.
+With the output gap, the correlation ranges from 0.2 to 0.53.
 The correlation with neighboring countries is somewhat lower than with USA or England.
 This might be because these two countries have a lot of good quality data available for the 19th century.
-The sentiment indicator is less erratic than real GDP growth and the output gap, and therefore serves as a good alternative measure to vaildate the historical business cycle indicator.
+The sentiment indicator is less erratic than real GDP growth and the output gap and, therefore, serves as an excellent alternative measure to validate the historical business cycle indicator.

-Figure 16 - Comparison with GDP growth and output gap
+Figure 13 - Thorp GPT sentiment compared to GDP growth and output gap

 Notes: These graphs show the normalized sentiment indicator (in orange) based on Thorp's (1926) texts and OpenAI's (2023) GPT-3.5 model together with one standard deviation confidence bands.
-In blue real GDP growth and in green the output gap calculated from the series provided by Bolt and van Zanden (2020).
+The blue line is real GDP growth, and the green line is the output gap, calculated from the series provided by Bolt and van Zanden (2020).
 Gray shaded areas represent crises.